List of criminal organizations in DC Comics: Locus

 Locus is an international group of criminal scientists which conspired with the Appellaxian aliens to take over the world.
 Locus placed members of the Doom Patrol, Justice Society of America, and Justice League into special internment camps and stole their limbs in order to create perfect bodies for themselves.
 They first appeared in JLA: Year One #1 (January 1998).

+Loki's army

+Fighting the Norse Gods at Ragnarök, Loki's army faced an amalgamation of the gods and Justice Society of America due to the machinations of Adolf Hitler.
+The evil forces included Fenrir, Garm, the Midgard Serpent, and Surtur.